tolat/clapper/public/README.txt

 5. Audit Page for Indivicual crew members -> rows are days worked, cols are show, set, hours, position

+6. Change Purchases and rentals to weekly rentals and purchases+rentals (add columns for is Rental)

 6. Make available offline

+    Alternative: create feature where app can be exported as an excel workbook.
+    To upload, add a feature for each show to upload data from an excel workbook show

     Use system where a script is downloaded that installs mongodb if not already installed, and runs the app locally after cloning the most recent online database. then when desired the user can upload the changes to the master online database -  this would work best paired with a desktop app that can be used to do the database changing/uploading/downloading, it just uses the browser to do the rendering.